-Check out the Catedral de San Juan Bautista.
+4. Check Out the Catedral de San Juan Bautista.

-Go back down the hill to the San Juan Gate.
+5. Go Back Down the Hill to the San Juan Gate.

 This gate, one of five original ways into this gated city, was where Spanish dignitaries entered the city.
-Through it you will find the gorgeous El Paseo del Morro.
-I loved my whole time in Puerto Rico but especially loved this walk between the outer wall surrounding the city and Puerto Rico Bay.
+Through it, you will find the gorgeous El Paseo del Morro.
+I loved my whole time in Puerto Rico but especially enjoyed this walk between the outer wall surrounding the city and Puerto Rico Bay.
 The walk will take you under gargantuan Banyon trees.

 This fountain sits at the end of Paseo de la Princesa, a gorgeous tree-lined promenade filled with vendors and restaurants.

-Head back up the path to its northern terminus to visit Castillo El Morro.
+6. Head Back up the Path to its Northern Terminus to Visit Castillo El Morro.

 Finish your touring by exploring Old San Juan’s other fort, El Morro, then head of to dinner or back to the ship dreaming of the day you can return to explore more of this fabulous Caribbean Island with the ease of traveling in the United States.

 Have you been to San Juan?
 What are your favorite sights?
 Let me know in the comments.
 If you are headed to Puerto Rico, be sure to check out my trip to Bio Bay, one of my best adventures yet, or 47 Cool Things to do in Puerto Rico!